tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 Congestion on shared network resources may result from sub-optimal placement of paths in different slice policies.
 When this occurs, preemption of some Slice-Flow Aggregate paths may be desirable to alleviate congestion.
-A preference based allocation scheme enables prioritization of Slice-Flow Aggregate paths that can be preempted.
+A preference-based allocation scheme enables prioritization of Slice-Flow Aggregate paths that can be preempted.

 Since network characteristics and its state can change over time, the NRP